Skip to main content

 CSIL

-• CSIL computers accept SSH connections on port 24 (rather than the usual port 22) so use ssh -p 24 csil-cpu1.csil.sfu.ca to connect.
+• CSIL computers sometimes accept SSH connections on port 24 (rather than the usual port 22) so use ssh -p 24 csil-cpu1.csil.sfu.ca to connect.

-• If your local machine (e.g your laptop) has a different username from your SFU username (your username can be found by examining your SFU email address: usernamesfu.ca), then prefix the SFU username to the ssh or scp command. ssh (username)@fraser.sfu.ca`.
+• If your local machine (e.g your laptop) has a different username from your SFU username (your username can be found by examining your SFU email address: usernamesfu.ca), then prefix the SFU username to the ssh or scp command. ssh (username)@(machinename).sfu.ca`.

 • You may want to refer to a quick Unix tutorial.
 There are several on the web.
 The following one covers most of what you need to use the Linux shell effectively: Quick Unix Tutorial.